b21renu/Gazebo-Vehicle-Simulation/README.md

 **Tool Used:** The Construct (ROS Development Studio)

 **Reasoning for Tool Selection:**
 The project was developed on a macOS machine where previous attempts at a native ROS installation had failed.
-To meet the tight 1-hour deadline and mitigate risks associated with complex local setups (like Docker or native builds), a cloud-based robotics platform, **The Construct**, was chosen.
+To mitigate risks associated with complex local setups (like Docker or native builds), a cloud-based robotics platform, **The Construct**, was chosen.

 This strategic choice provided several key advantages:
 *   **Zero Installation:** It eliminated the need for any local installation of ROS, Gazebo, or their dependencies, saving critical time.